 The SPC has one permanent subgroup - the Indicators' subgroup (ISG), which is responsible for developing and defining EU social indicators to monitor Member States' progress towards the objectives underpinning the social OMC.
 In addition, the SPC may establish ad hoc working groups for in-depth policy work/reports.

-The current ISG chairperson is Rudi Van Dam (BE) and the current ISG vice-chair is Volker Schmitt (DE).
+The current ISG chairperson is Kristoffer Lundberg (SE) and the current ISG vice-chair is Volker Schmitt (DE).
+The WGPA chairperson is Gijs Dekkers (BE) and the WGPA vice-chair is Rute Guerra (PT).

 The SPC’s work and deliverables are defined in its work programme: